Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Challenges Future Directions

 \subsection{Lack of Appropriate Acoustic Representation}

-The another issue in the stuttering related speech domain is the need of hand-engineered features, which approximates the human auditory system.
+Another issue in the stuttering speech domain is the need for hand-engineered features, which approximate the human auditory system.
 MFCCs are the principal set of hand-engineered acoustic features that have been used mainly for stuttering identification tasks.
-The main drawback of this approach is that by being manual it is cumbersome and requires human knowledge.
-Over the past few years in speech domain, the use of hand-engineered acoustic features is gradually changing and representation learning is acquiring recognition as an effective alternative to learn and capture task specific features directly from raw speech signals, thus circumvents the hand-engineered feature extraction module from the pre-processing pipeline \cite{latif2020deep}. \citet{Xuechen9401593} recently proposed a learnable MFCCs for speaker verificaton. \citet{sailor2016unsupervised} showed that unsupervised deep auditory model can learn human auditory processing relevant features like filterbanks from raw speech.
-In addition, \citet{millet2019learning} used raw signal to learn the filterbanks for dysathria detection.
-This could be exploited to learn and capture the stuttered-specific features directly from the raw speech signal, which later on can be used for down stream tasks like classification, prediction etc.
+The main drawback of this approach is that being manual is cumbersome and requires human knowledge.
+Over the past few years in the speech domain, the use of hand-engineered acoustic features is gradually changing and representation learning is acquiring recognition as an effective alternative to learn and capture task-specific features directly from raw speech signals, thus circumvents the hand-engineered feature extraction module from the pre-processing pipeline \cite{latif2020deep}.
+Liu \emph{et al}~\cite{Xuechen9401593} recently proposed a learnable MFCCs for speaker verification.
+Sailor and Patil~\cite{sailor2016unsupervised} showed that an unsupervised deep auditory model can learn human auditory processing relevant features like filterbanks from raw speech.
+In addition, Millet and Zeghidour~\cite{millet2019learning} used raw signals to learn the filterbanks for dysarthria detection.
+This could be exploited to learn and capture the stuttered-specific features directly from the raw speech signal, which later on can be used for downstream tasks like classification, prediction, etc.